katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

 Docker Guide
 ============

-Ansible offers the following modules for orchestrating Docker containers:
+Assible offers the following modules for orchestrating Docker containers:

     docker_compose
         Use your existing Docker compose files to orchestrate containers on a single Docker daemon or on